Everest Base Camp Trek

 Day 15: Fly to Kathmandu - Transfer to hotel, relax after Long Trip

-Day 16: A contingency free day that’s yours
+Day 16: A contingency-free day that’s yours

 Day 17: Drive to the Airport to head back to that green, green grass of ‘home’’

 After breakfast, our rep and office vehicle will be on standby at our hotel to transfer us to the airport for our connecting flight home.
 Serving you was a wonderful joy and pleasure, we at Unique Adventure International will cherish the bonds of our relationship created over the time you spent with us and we thank you for choosing us as your travel partner and for visiting this amazing country Nepal.
 We are sure that trekking in this beautiful region of the Khumbu [Everest region] will give you lifetime memories of a vacation well enjoyed.
 Ciao friends!
 Till we meet someday again.
-Breakfast.

 What is included?